Simple Practices to Extend the Lifespan of Home Furniture

 With time, screws and nuts loosen and might pop up unexpectedly.
 Loose bolts are the reason we endure wobbly benches and creaky sounds in bed.
 If we don’t tighten them, we end up with irreparable damage to chairs and other fittings.

 Direct sunlight is an enemy to our furniture.
 UV rays can do serious harm even if they pass through glass windows.
 Generally, harsh sunlight fades just about anything including fabricated seats and wooden surfaces.
 That is why we should place furniture away from windows or make good use of drapes and blinds to reduce the impact of sun rays.
+We can also shop for made to measure curtains (for example, black out curtains made with thick fabric).
+These could help block almost 90 percent of the light coming through our windows.
+The best part is we get to customize these curtains based on our preference.
+How cool is that!
 We can also use other tips that experts suggest to help with this.

 Like fabric protectors, slipcovers create a barrier between the surroundings and the furniture to keep off stains and scratching.
 Slipcovers not only safeguard the outer surfaces from messes but also preserve the integrity of the upholstery, so it doesn’t wear off.
 Since slipcovers are removable, we can throw them in the washing machine when they become too dirty.